boliquan/wp-anti-spam/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. "Settings"->"WP Anti Spam"
 4. Add "Banned Words" to avoid comments contains banned words.
-5. Check "Disallow Links" to disallow the comments that contain links.
+5. Check "Disallow Links" to disallow the comments that contain links in nickname or comment content.
 6. Check "Generate Hidden Field" to avoid spambots, but if you open the cache or your browser's Cookie are not enabled, please don't check this.
 7. "When No Gravatar": When the commenter has no Gravatar,you can choose 'no treatment' or 'mark it as spam' or 'block it'.
 8. "Word Limit": You can limit the comment words, 'Minimum number of words' and 'Maximum number of words'.